-Have you ever had a moment or walked through an experience when you knew what you were called to do – a time when you understood how you serve best and shine brightest?
+Have you ever had a moment or walked through a season when you knew what you were called to do – a time when you understood how you serve best, shine brightest and live lightest?

 What’s your beautiful design?

-First, where are my manners – it’s been about two weeks since my last blog post.
-I didn’t forget about you but was in the garden a lot during the day, digging up soil, sowing seeds and tending to plants in between working from home.
-Gardening is one of those things that quiets and refreshes me.
-As a former plant assassin, it was a sweet surprise to discover (about 7 years ago) that I could be a part of and witness to a plant’s flourishing, just by slowing down to enjoy time tending to something.
-Gardening, like picking fruits, calm cooking, going for a walk, swimming, or taking a full breath gives me a front-row seat to creation in motion.
-It’s less about me doing this or that and more about seeing what’s being done behind-the-scenes and in plain sight for all of us.
+As a former (involuntary) plant assassin, it was a sweet surprise to discover (about 7 or 8 years ago) that I could be a part of and witness to a plant’s blossoming and flourishing, just by slowing down to enjoy time tending to something.
+Gardening, like picking fruits and flowers, cooking, going for a walk, swimming, or listening to birds singing gives me a front-row seat to creation in motion.
+It’s less about me doing this or that and more about being present to a witness what’s being done behind-the-scenes yet in plain sight for all of us.
 It’s refreshing, not dull or draining…but maybe it is for someone else.

 This isn’t an evaluation; just gentle questions.
-Asking ’cause I remember moving so fast in life that almost everything was a blur, including my purpose and wellness regime.
-Not that that’s all figured out and at full volume at all right now, but some things are better understood than before.
+Asking ’cause I remember moving so fast in life that almost everything was a blur, including my purpose, eating habits and wellness regime.
+Not that that’s all figured out and at full volume at all right now, but some things are better understood and applied than before.

-When we recognize and are internally honest about our beautiful design, intricacies, tendencies, triggers and ideal life tempo, it’s like a key starts to unlock something within that allows fresh purpose to overflow like sweet water into our lives, relationships, work and walk – all by grace.
+When we recognize (and are internally honest about) our beautiful design, calling, intricacies, tendencies, triggers and best life tempo, a key starts to unlock something within that allows fresh purpose to overflow like sweet water into our lives, relationships, work and walk – all by grace.

 Coming from a background of insecurity, shyness and trauma with some pride in the mix, I sometimes feel ‘uncomfy’ talking about having a beautiful design in the first place, but those intermittent feelings don’t mean a thing when examined under the constant light of the truth.
 Our feelings may inform, but they don’t define.

 And so…without any pressure or rush but with ’nuff love, in your own quiet time…consider and remember your beautiful design.
-Then think of what activities harmonize well with that sweet melody, and make the connection one step – one day at a time.
+Then think of what activities match that melody, and connect the notes one step – one day at a time.

 Shared with love,